Finding An Addiction Therapist Near Me

 • Lack of interest in other things

 There are many risk factors for drug and alcohol addiction.
-For example, drug and alcohol addiction can be genetic or hereditary.
-Your environment can also be a cause of substance use.
-If you have been around drugs and alcohol in your home for a long time, your chances of using substances may be higher than average.
-There are many other risk factors, including:
+For example, both can be at least partially hereditary.
+The environment can also contribute to the possibility of substance misuse; if you have been around drugs and alcohol in your home and/or grew up around them, your chances of using and misusing substances may be higher than average.
+There are also many other possible risk factors, including:

 • A chronic or terminal illness like cancer